englekk/handbook-docs/Fuse/08 - Navigation.md

 		<Panel Background="Green"/>
 	</Panel>

 This adds all the behavior we need for navigation, but this is not enough to let us swipe between pages.
-The pages dont know how to animate themselves when they @(EnteringAnimation:enter) or @(ExitingAnimation:exit).
+The pages don't know how to animate themselves when they @(EnteringAnimation:enter) or @(ExitingAnimation:exit).
 For that we use @(EnteringAnimation) and @(ExitingAnimation).

 	<Panel>